vkhazin/multicloud-courseware/course-introduction/lab-jumpcloud.md

    8. On `Application` tab select `AWS Read-Only` application
    9. Save the group
    10. Select `Users`
-   11. Create a new user with the option `Specify initial password...` selected and provide a password
+   11. Create a new user with the option to `Specify initial password...` selected and provide a password
    12. Select `User Groups` and select the group name created in the previous steps
    13. Select `save user`
 8. Incognito Browser Tab/Window